Skin Black Patch

 Skin discolouration is a broad term that describes any change in your skin that differs from your natural skin tone.
 These areas of discoloured skin can range in colour and may be:

-While there are many inoffensive causes of skin discolouration, such as birthmarks, some cases of discoloured skin may develop from an underlying medical condition that requires diagnosis and treatment.
+While there are many inoffensive causes of skin discoloration , such as birthmarks, some cases of discoloured skin may develop from an underlying medical condition that requires diagnosis and treatment.

 Discoloured skin patches may also commonly develop on specific body parts due to a difference in melanin levels.
 Melanin is the material that provides colour to the skin and defends it from the sun.
 When there’s an overrun of melanin, it can cause differences in skin tone.